giz-t-hub/2025/README.md

 - <b> Data and statistics </b>
 - <b> Urban mobility </b>
+  - <b> Chennai’s Urban Mobility Transformation </b> Ollivier, Gerald; Srinvasan, Shyam, editors // World Bank: https://openknowledge.worldbank.org/entities/publication/3c32562f-6f44-408a-8294-2af464592d7b - *Chennai, the capital of Tamil Nadu, is the fourth largest city in India and a hub for commerce, culture, and education.
+This compendium explores how cities can address complex urban mobility challenges using the city of Chennai, India as an example.
+The compendium showcases Chennai’s achievements in laying the foundation for improved mobility while also discussing existing and emerging challenges.
+In doing so, the compendium aims to stimulate dialogue and offer insights that policymakers and practitioners can use for tackling similar challenges in their cities*
 - <b> Social issues </b>
 - <b> Climate and environment </b>
 - <b> Transport infrastructure </b>